iskorotkov/remote-vm/README.md

 # Remote Development extension

-Automatically create, setup and connect to Digital Cloud VM for effective remote development.
+Automatically create, setup and connect to Digital Ocean VM for effective remote development.

 ## Features

 - [x] automatically create VM and connect to it
-- [ ] add more dialogs for selecting region, VM size, etc
+- [x] add more dialogs for selecting region, VM size, etc
 - [ ] destroy VM when closing the last workspace
 - [ ] create workspace for each project
 - [ ] destroy old workspaces